mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 * The game is ended when everyone except one went bankrupt or gave up
 * We are using only integer number in a game.
 All math actions should be rounded
 * Make a bank in the game as Monobank :D
+* Room should be deleted if all users left or it's not active more than 20 minutes